 Volunteering provides numerous benefits such as; meeting like minded people, learning new skills in conservation and environmental management, gaining valuable work experience, working with knowledgeable and passionate environmentalists, and contributing to the conservation of South Australia's wildlife and habitats.

 There is a tremendous array of opportunities for volunteers to become involved in supporting our activities.
 No matter what your skill level there will be an opportunity suitable for you.
 Some of the areas available are:

-Our quarterly newsletter is compiled each season and we are always on the lookout for help with writing and editing articles.
+Our bi-annual newsletter is compiled each season and we are always on the lookout for help with writing and editing articles.
 We are soon to launch a new electronic version of our newsletter that will be available through our website.
 Please contact Helen Vonow if you would like to contribute an article, assist with design or compilation of the newsletter.
 Follow this link to our Xanthopus page.

 The Threatened Plant Action Group holds regular working bees which typically involve various forms of weed removal from sites containing plants under threat from encroachment.
 These days are a fabulous opportunity to get out to some beautiful regions of the state as well as getting some healthy exercise in the great outdoors.
 For more details click here.

-The Nature Conservation Society currently conducts bird surveys at key sites in the Adelaide Mount Lofty Ranges and the Eyre Peninsula.
+The Nature Conservation Society currently conducts bird surveys at key sites in the Adelaide Mount Lofty Ranges.
 Whether you are an experienced bird observer or wanting to learn more about bird identification volunteers can assist with the surveys in many ways.
 Bird surveys are usually conducted in the early morning and depending on the location and travel distances can involve a commitment of anywhere from half a day to a week.
 This is a great opportunity for environmental studies and natural resource students to learn bird identification skills and survey techniques, experience field work in a variety of habitats across South Australia!

 Bushland Condition Monitoring